atandy/civi-exercise-product-manager/README.md

 You are now preparing to launch this application to a wider audience and you will be in charge of growing the user base.

-### Here are some questions we have for you:

-* What is your application launch strategy?
+What is your application launch strategy?
 How would you approach this?

-What tests would you run?
+### Here are some questions for you:

 * How would you grow the user base to 5,000 in 30 days with a budget of $5000 USD?
 * What metrics would you be focused on?
 Why?
 * What are some questions you would try to have answered immediately?